Kat Hutchinson

 I work with individual adults (18+) at Stortford Therapy, in person, and offer online therapy on Zoom, once or twice weekly or more often if appropriate; with sessions being 50 minutes.

 As an attachment-based therapist I usually work on a long-term, open-ended basis, in therapy that may last for months or years, depending on how long you wish to continue.
+This enables us to establish a strong, collaborative therapeutic relationship, work in depth and create a solid foundation for growth, healing and positive change.

 As well as my private practice, I also have experience working within the NHS Hertfordshire Partnership Trust as part of The Forensic and Learning Disability Service.

-My Approach
+My Therapeutic Approach

-Attachment
+Attachment Theory

-Attachment theory focuses on the primary relationships we develop with our caregivers, that informs the internal models of relationships we develop with ourselves and with others throughout life.
-It also pays attention to the social, political and economic environment we find ourselves born into.
+Attachment theory focuses on the primary relationships we develop with our caregivers, that informs how we see ourselves and the world around us.
+It also pays attention to the social, political and economic environment we find ourselves born into and the impact of this.

-Trauma
+Processing Trauma

 Trauma is an emotional and physical response to a single event, such as a life-threatening experience or bereavement; or when repeated experiences such as emotional neglect, abuse or violence occur.